sequenceiq/blog/source/_posts/2014-08-05-launch-docker-containers-on-azure.markdown

 In the meantime, if you are interested in running a `cluster` of Docker container, or do some more complex stuff then read on.

 Just to briefly recap - with Cloudbreak we are launching on demand Hadoop clusters (check our [blog](http://blog.sequenceiq.com/blog/2014/07/25/cloudbreak-technology/) for further technical details) in Docker containers.
-These containers are `shipped` to different cloud VMsm and dynamically find and join each other - they form a fully functional Hadoop cluster without the need to do anything manually on the host, or aply any manual pre-configuration.
+These containers are `shipped` to different cloud VMsm and dynamically find and join each other - they form a fully functional Hadoop cluster without the need to do anything manually on the host, or apply any manual pre-configuration.
 So how are we doing this?

 <!--more-->